wangeugene/Java/VSCode/README.md

 e.g., #codebase, #<file_name>, to include the files to ask better questions Just type # then the file name, and it will show the file name in the suggestion list.

+## Test

+### ts-jest
+> ts-jest[ts-compiler] (WARN) Using hybrid module kind (Node16/18/Next) is only supported in "isolatedModules: true".
+Please set "isolatedModules: true" in your tsconfig.json.

+- Adding this in `tsconfig.json` actually brakes the smoke test cases.